resbaz/nectar-cloud-lessons/Lessons/Lesson_III/CommandLineIntro.md

 'q' quits the man command, <space> pages.

-Ok: now we are going take a break and perform a very bad play.
+Ok: time to put our feet up: we are going take a break and read a very bad story.

 -- *Slide* --

 ## A Story!

-Read:

 * [http://tinyurl.com/resOsStory](https://github.com/resbaz/nectar-cloud-lessons/blob/master/Resources/Story.md)